Undergraduate Students from Over 60 Countries Call Saint Leo University Home

 The International Services Office is dedicated to helping international students throughout your entire time at Saint Leo.
 We start with pre-arrival advising, and continue to offer guidance on everything from academic support and immigration to American slang and holiday customs.

-A primary role of the Office of Multicultural and International Services is to serve as an intermediary between international students and the U.S. government.
+A primary role of the Multicultural and International Services Office (MISO) is to serve as an intermediary between international students and the U.S. government.

 Got questions?
 Were are here to assist, nurture and support:

 - Get vaccinations required for on-campus housing (in conjunction with the Health Services office)

 Contact the Multicultural and International Services Office at (352) 588-8442.